gyulanemeth/bluefox.email/aws-concepts/aws-sns-topics.md

 Amazon SNS offers two distinct topic types with different delivery characteristics:

 **Standard Topics** provide high-throughput, best-effort message ordering with at-least-once delivery guarantees.
-These topics can handle virtually unlimited messages per second according to [AWS documentation](https://docs.aws.amazon.com/sns/latest/dg/sns-publishing-to-topics.html), making them ideal for most email notification scenarios.
+These topics can handle very high message volumes (up to 30,000 messages per second in some regions) according to [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/sns.html#sns-quotas), making them ideal for most email notification scenarios.

 **FIFO Topics** (First-In-First-Out) deliver messages in the exact order they're published with exactly-once processing guarantees.
 These topics are useful when the precise sequence of email events matters, though they have lower throughput limits than Standard Topics.